MooersLab/manuscriptInOrg/README.md

 The latter is a deficiency in Emacs that some of working hard to address.
 Sadly, Overleaf does not read org files.

+## Assumptions

+1. LaTeX is installed with all of the required style files.
+I found my installation to be missing the **breakcites.sty** file.
+I installed this with the ``sudo port install texlive-bibtex-extra`` command.
+2. Emacs is using used to edit the org file.

 ## Postscript Oct 10, 2022
 My approach was developed independently of another [solution](https://github.com/fangohr/template-latex-paper-from-orgmode/issues/4) found here.

+## Postscript May 16, 2023
+I had upgraded my operating system to Ventura.
+I had not migrated my macports properly.
+I found that I was missing the breakcites.sty file.

 ## Related sites